wpaccessibility/a11ythemepatterns/README.md

 # Accessible Read More Links

-Accessible read more links for WordPress themes.
+Use these code snippets to implement accessible read more links in your WordPress themes.

+Remember to replace any text domains or function names, listed as `yourtheme`, with your own.